 For the most part, many dog owners find that cooling pads are an excellent and safe way of keeping their dog cool on hot days.
 That said, everything can be a hazard for dogs if chewed and digested.
 It’s recommended to monitor your dog at the beginning, and if you’re unsure it’s best to discuss the topic with your vet or dog trainer.

-Dog Cooling Mats are not toxic, but like many objects, they can become toxic if chewed and digested by your dog.
+Dog Cooling Mats are normally not toxic, but like many objects, they can become toxic if chewed and digested by your dog.

-There really is nothing worse than a hot and humid night.
+There really is nothing worse than a hot (and humid) night.
 This is especially true for dogs, who can’t simply take off their coat before going to sleep at night.

 If that’s not enough, you can freeze water bottles that are filled with water, then wrap them in a dishtowel and put next to your dog at night.

 Last but not least, don’t forget to keep your dog’s water topped up when it’s hot!